saurabh1088/notes/AI/Reboot.md

 - Pulling

 ## Neural Networks
+Neural networks are a foundational concept in machine learning, inspired by the structure and functioning of the human brain.
+They consist of layers of interconnected `neurons` that process input data and learn patterns through training.

 - Activation function
+    - Activation functions introduce non-linearity into the network, allowing it to learn complex patterns.
         - Sigmoid
         - Tanh
         - ReLU Restricted Linear Units
         - Binary Step function
 - Hidden layers take weighted inputs
 - Fundamental operating units of neural networks is vector
     - What are vectors?